UtkarshuVerma/1x/README.md

 # 1x
 The main branch.
-Branches will be created from this branch.
+The derived branches will be based on the version.